-33 Celsius to Fahrenheit

 The Celsius scale is used by most countries worldwide as part of the metric system.
 The Fahrenheit scale is primarily used in the United States.
 Knowing how to convert -33°C to Fahrenheit is useful for understanding weather forecasts, cooking temperatures, and body temperature readings from different countries.

-Dangerously cold.
-Frostbite risk is high with any wind exposure.
+-33°C (-27.4°F) is dangerously cold.
+Exposed skin can freeze in minutes.
 Use the converter above to convert any other temperature instantly.